- Search The Registry

 By mid-1943, the monthly circulation of Negro Digest had reached 50,000 copies.
 Its headquarters were located at 820 S. Michigan Avenue, the iconic building constructed for the Johnson Publishing Company, publishers of Ebony and Jet magazines, was designed by John Moutoussamy.
 Johnson Publishing had several locations throughout its history.
 Their first headquarters, from 1942 until 1943, was inside the Supreme Life Building at 3501 S. Parkway Ave (later renamed Dr. Martin Luther King Jr. Drive).

-As the company grew, Johnson purchased a building at 5619 S. State Street in 1943.
+Johnson purchased a building at 5619 S. State Street in 1943 as the company grew.
 Six years later, in 1949, it relocated to 1820 South Michigan Avenue, a former funeral home.
 In December 1971, the company moved to 820 S. Michigan.
 JPC was privately held and run by Johnson until he died in 2005.
 His publications "forever changed the popular representation of African Americans."
 The writing portrayed African Americans as they saw themselves, and its photojournalism made history.
-It was the most significant African American-owned publishing firm in the United States.
+It was the most significant Black-owned publishing firm in the United States.
 JPC's Jet, a weekly news magazine, became digital-only.
 In the 1980s, the company branched into film and television.

 Legacy and tributes